nikitavoloboev/data/docs/relationships/relationships.md

 I also share [my thoughts on finding romantic partners](seduction.md).
 One fun thing to do with your partner is to do a [fictional character test and guess who got who for a show](https://twitter.com/dan_abramov/status/1523104608973103104).

 [The grass is greener where you water it](https://www.reddit.com/r/Divorce/comments/qsdymo/the_grass_is_greener_where_you_water_it/).
 Say and show love to people you love.
-Sometimes, you have to know when to let go and quit.
+However if you don't feel amazing when spending time with your partner and/or you fight for same reasons, it's time to move on.
+People and interests change.
+It will be better for both of you in the end.
+Let past go.
+No such thing as wasted time, just [lessons learned](../focusing/rules.md#life).
+Just never burn your bridges!
+Try leave on good terms, as much as possible.

 [The Proust Questionnaire](https://www.vanityfair.com/magazine/2000/01/proust-questionnaire) has nice questions to get to know a person.